InnerSourceCommons/InnerSourcePatterns/pattern-categorization/README.md

 ## InnerSource Program Mind Map

 This first categorization effort uses a mind map to categorize patterns based on the different phases of an InnerSource Program, and the challenges that might appear in the respective phases.
 See [innersource-program-mind-map.html](innersource-program-mind-map.html).
-Note that this is still in incomplete visualization i.e. it does not contain all of our patterns.
+Note that this is still an incomplete visualization i.e. it does not contain all of our patterns.

 To add new patterns to the mind map, edit the source file `innersource-program-mind-map.md`, and then regenerate the visualization like this: